Cyber-Dani/PulseNet/README.md

 3. **Double-click `Start-PulseNet.bat`** inside the extracted folder.

-A tray icon will appear in your taskbar and the dashboard will open in your browser automatically.
+The dashboard will open in your browser automatically.

 > **Don't panic if a terminal window briefly flashes up**, that's completely normal.
 It's just Windows showing the startup script before it moves to the background.